rc2dev/pifi-radio/README.md

 Although PiFi tries to be minimal, there are some neat features, such as:

-- Organize the radios in categories, if you wish.
+- Radios can be organized in categories, if you wish.

-- Select some radios to be shown only to certain IPs.
+- You can select some radios to be offered only to certain IPs.
+A use case for this is if there are tons of stations that only you listen and you don't want to pollute everyone else's list.

-- Paste a streaming URL to PiFi directly from your web browser.
+- Streaming URLs can be pasted directly from your web browser.
 Useful if you want to listen to a radio that was not previously added to the list.

-- Add it to your phone home screen.
+- If by mistake you choose the same station that is currently playing, the playback just continues normally.

 - Multiple people can use it at the same time.

+- It can be conveniently added to your phone home screen.

-- PiFi has two views [(the List of Radios and Playback Controls)](#demo).
-It tries to show each one smartly so you tap less.
+- The app has two views [(playback controls and stations list)](#demo), and tries to show each one smartly so you tap less.
 For example, when you open PiFi and MPD is idle, the list of radios is shown, because you probably want to pick a station.

-- If by mistake you choose the same station that is currently playing, the playback continues as if nothing happened.

-- PiFi is currently available in a few languages, and it's easy to translate to more.

-Besides radio, there is the "Random" button:

-- By request, I added a button to play random music from the MPD library.
-That's the "Random" button.
-Tapping it plays all your music in shuffle mode.
+- Besides radio, it has the "Random" button, that I added by request.
+Tapping it plays all the music in your MPD library in shuffle mode.
 To skip the current song, just press it again.

-- That's the only library function available on this app.
-Think of that as a bonus.
-Library support is an after-thought on PiFi, and not its main purpose.
+That's the only library function available on the app.
+Think of that as a bonus, as library support is an after-thought on PiFi, and not its main purpose.
 [You can disable this button in the configuration.](#pifi-configuration)

+- PiFi is currently available in a few languages, and it's easy to translate to more.

 ## Demo